 Skip to main content

-Workflows enable hybrid automation by combining the precision of scripting with the adaptability of AI agents.
+Functions enable hybrid automation by combining the precision of scripting with the adaptability of AI agents.
 They allow you to script the predictable parts of your automation while leveraging agents only when needed, resulting in more reliable and cost-effective automations.
-Define your function handler as a regular python function.

 from notte_sdk import NotteClient